Citrus Mint Electrolyte Drink – Extremely Easy

 Hydration for Menopausal Women – Why Electrolyte Drinks Matter

 Hydration for menopausal women is more important than ever.
-During menopause, the body’s fluctuating oestrogen levels can decline.
-This could lead to hot flushes, excessive nighttime sweating, and increased fluid loss, often leading to tiredness and headaches.
+During menopause, the body’s fluctuating estrogen levels can decline.
+This could cause hot flushes, excessive nighttime sweating, and increased fluid loss, often resulting in tiredness and headaches.

 Drinking enough water is essential, but electrolyte drinks for menopause, such as Ayran, offer an extra advantage.
 They replenish lost fluids and vital minerals such as sodium, calcium, and potassium, which help maintain muscle function and energy balance.

-Natural options like this citrus mint drink and yoghurt-based electrolyte drinks support hydration, gut health, and overall well-being.
+Natural options like this citrus mint drink and yogurt-based electrolyte drinks support hydration, gut health, and overall well-being.

 Homemade Electrolyte Drink Ingredients